Catalyze97/HexOcean-task/README.md

 This version of project is made for default API Rest framework user UI.

-I Recommend to use version for SWAGGER API UI for authorization by token.
-In this project user authorization is made by session authenticate.
+In this project user authorization is made by token in Swagger UI.

 To get admin panel, you need to createsuperuser.
 Command: